hzi-braunschweig/pia-system/psa.utils.repo-tool/README.md

 Since the licensecollector uses the currently installed `node_modules`, you should make sure that all dependencies have been installed beforehand.
 Otherwise, there is a high risk that the collected data will be outdated.
-To do this, first run `npm ci` in the root directory and then run `./node_modules/.bin/lerna --ci`.
+To do this, first run `npm ci` in the root directory and then run `npx lerna bootstrap --ci`.

 To run the LicenceCollector, you can then execute `npm run build && npm run license` in this directory.